GilGalaad/JCollectd/README.md

 ## Notes
 Worths to say that:
-* the memory footprint is relatively low, a few MB of heap size is enough to run the daemon with a reasonable configuration, but you may want to raise maximum heap size to something more (like 32m) to alleviate pressure on garbage collection.
+* the memory footprint is relatively low, a few MB of heap size is enough to run the daemon with a reasonable configuration, but you may want to raise maximum heap size to alleviate pressure on garbage collection (depending on your dataset size).
 * even with a very low heap, some memory will be consumed by internal mechanisms of sqlite memory allocation, this will be native memory and cannot be tuned via Java parameters.
 * logging facility is provided by [log4j2](https://logging.apache.org/log4j/2.x/).
 The program by default logs only on the console (at `INFO` level) a brief recap of what has been parsed from configuration file during startup, and during shutdown; and any unrecoverable error (at `FATAL` level) that will prevent a correct monitoring, causing the program to exit.
 So there is no need to rotate log file (which is actually impossible with `logrotate` because Java ignores HUP signals), a single log file will be enough to discover if something is going wrong, and why.
 * If you feel brave enough, you can raise the log level in `log4j2.xml` configuration file, and let the framework rotate the logs foy rou, with a [RollingFileAppender](https://logging.apache.org/log4j/2.x/manual/appenders.html#RollingFileAppender)